felipehnr00/olist-project/README.md

-# 📊 Olist Data Analytics Project
+# 📊 Olist Marketplace Analytics

-An end-to-end Data Analytics project using the Brazilian E-Commerce Public Dataset by Olist.
+An end-to-end Data Analytics and Business Intelligence project developed using the Brazilian E-Commerce Public Dataset by Olist.

-This project was developed to practice and strengthen skills in:

-* SQL
-* Python
-* Pandas
-* ETL
-* Data Cleaning
-* Data Analysis
-* Power BI
-* KPI Development
-* Business Intelligence
+The project covers the complete analytics workflow, from data exploration and cleaning with Python and Pandas to dashboard development in Power BI, transforming raw transactional data into actionable business insights.

 ---

-# 🚀 Project Goals
+# 🚀 Project Objective

-The main objective of this project is to analyze e-commerce sales performance and extract business insights from transactional data.
+The objective of this project is to analyze the commercial performance of the Olist marketplace and identify key business patterns related to revenue generation, customer activity, product categories, and geographic sales distribution.

-The analysis focuses on:

-* Sales performance
-* Customer behavior
+The dashboard was designed to answer questions such as:

+* How did marketplace revenue evolve over time?
-* Product categories
+* Which product categories generate the most revenue?
-* Order trends
-* Delivery performance
-* Revenue indicators
-* Geographic analysis
+* Which states contribute the most to total sales?
+* How many customers and orders does the marketplace handle?
+* What is the average order value (ticket size)?

 ---